cjerrington/cjerrington.github.io/src/posts/2023/2023-09-05-the-good-side-of-analytics-umami-vercel.md

 ---
 _schema: default
 title: The Good Side of Analytics - Umami & Vercel
-excerpt: The term analytics has gotten a bad name recently, but not all of it is bad.
+description: The term analytics has gotten a bad name recently, but not all of it is bad.
 tags:
   - 100DaysToOffload
   - web design